MegaFocusDev/WinZard/README.md

 </ul>

 <h2 id="requirements">Requirements</h2>
-<p>WinZard requires Python 3 and the following packages, which can be installed by running "pip install -r requirements.txt" in a command prompt:</p>
+<p>WinZard requires Python 3 and the following packages, which can be installed by running <code>pip install -r requirements.txt</code> in a command prompt:</p>
 <ul>
 	<li>keyboard</li>
 	<li>pyperclip</li>